-Whenever the United States requests the detention of a defendant, or where there is a likelihood that a defendant may be detained, the magistrate judge will request a pretrial services report on the defendant pursuant to 18 U.S.C. § 3154.
+Whenever the United States requests the detention of a defendant, or where there is a likelihood that a defendant may be detained, the magistrate judge will request a Pretrial Services Report on the defendant pursuant to 18 U.S.C. § 3154.
+As permitted in Guide Vol. 8A, Chapter 1, §170(e), the court directs that a Pretrial Services Report will address rebuttable presumptions and potential penalties.